Erich-Chen/Machine-Learning---Andrew-Ng/week-1.md

 Two definitions of Machine Learning are offered.
 Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
 This is an older, informal definition.

-Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
+Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience $E$ with respect to some class of tasks $T$ and performance measure $P$, if its performance at tasks in $T$, as measured by $P$, improves with experience $E$."

 ```
     Example: playing checkers.